|

 correct forms in order to make such a sentence.)

-be of great help in remembering the individual words.
-Weeks later, perhaps
+will be of great help in remembering the individual words.
+Weeks later,

-you'll see the word "delgado", and won't remember what it means.
-But you
+perhaps you'll see the word "delgado", and won't remember what it

 "La basura está goteando encima del filósofo"